Pomiray92/Blitzkasse_API/README.md

 # Overview "app_pdf"
-* The PDF Receipt Generator is a simple application designed to retrieve receipt information and generate PDF documents based on the retrieved data.
+* The PDF Receipt Generator is a application designed to retrieve receipt information thrue API, generate PDF from Template, upload the PDF to FTP and creating a qr_code to esely Downlad the PDF, documents based on the retrieved data.
 It offers a convenient way to store or send digital receipts in a standardized and professional format.

 ## Purpose
 * The app aims to streamline the process of creating PDF receipts by automating the retrieval of receipt data from a server and converting it into a well-formatted PDF document.
 It eliminates the need for manual entry or formatting of receipt information, saving time and ensuring consistency.